brenkumi/BigDataCup2021/README.md

 ### Data

 Contains the outputs of our "Code/1.
 Data Preparation/Data Preparation.Rmd" file.
 Most notably, "otters_data_for_modelling.csv", the data set used for all of our model fitting.
-In addition, fitted values for expected goals are included in this folder.
+Additionally, we include fitted values of expected goals based off of our models in this folder.